bradylindell/advent_of_fpga/README.md

 If we assume we have access to all of the ranges and values, the most basic approach involves starting with the very first value, and iterating through the ranges until we find a match, or exhaust our options.
 We then repeat this process with the next value, and the next, until we have checked all of the values.

 This approach is much more easily implementable on an FPGA.
-It takes up very little area, and doesn't use much power.
+It takes up very little area (0.09%), and doesn't use much power.
 However, it's extremely slow.
 On a 100Mhz clock, it takes 1.39ms!
 That's slower than a lot of the sorting-based software solutions, which can take 35-50μs.

 How could we improve this?